Overview

 State is a really important thing to communicate to users.
 It might be the pen selected in a painting program with a clear highlight, and perhaps pulling it out of place.
 It may be a choice is being presented so we need to refocus the user on the foreground and drop out the background.
 By making state, and the resulting choices or action options really clear users will find our applications more intuitive and less frustrating.

 Actions are often how we get things done in applications.
 We need to think about how we can show users these actions have been performed with direct feedback.
-It might be animating photos into the slideshow when you flick them, it might be having a photo disappear into particles when you delete it, it might be an animation of photos going into a cloud when you upload, but making actions clear as to their behaviour and their success will make users much more comfortable with the application.
+It might be animating photos into the slideshow when you flick them, it might be having a photo disappear into particles when you delete it, it might be an animation of photos going into a cloud when you upload, but making actions clear as to their behavior and successful usage will make users much more comfortable with the application.
 The aim is to make this action feedback fun rather than annoying and certainly not to slow the user down.

 Consistent is important.
 We need to strive to share metaphors and components across our families of applications.
 It’s important we provide a consistent mental model for users.
 When they reach out and touch a screen we want it to work the way they expect.